 - The student should first consult directly with the instructor, or administrator involved. - 2.
-If this does not satisfactorily resolve the conflict, appeals may also be made to the following in the sequence listed as the need or circumstances would dictate: program director, the dean of the college, the dean of the Graduate School, vice president for academic affairs, and the president of the University. - 3.
-Any appeal shall be initiated within 30 calendar days after the contested judgment was made.
+If this does not satisfactorily resolve the conflict, appeals may also be made to the following in the sequence listed as the need or circumstances would dictate: program director, the dean of the college, associate vice president for graduate studies, vice president for academic affairs, and the president of the University. - Any appeal shall be initiated within 30 calendar days after the contested judgment was made.
 All appeals must be processed within 60 calendar days after the initial appeal was filed. - 4.
 The president reviews each case and decides if the appeal is valid, the decision is announced to the student in writing, is final and not subject to further appeal.